Humata-ai/ConceptsDB/README.md

 **Codebase Mapping** — Improve AI coding agents by accurately mapping code concepts, enabling better search, understanding, and targeted changes in large codebases.

 **News & Policy Mapping** — Track how legislation or court hearings impact your business by mapping conceptual relationships over time.

+**Personalized Learning Maps** — Map an individual's conceptual understanding to create personalized learning paths.
+By visualizing knowledge gaps and connections in a learner's mental model, Know enables adaptive education tailored to each person's unique cognitive structure.